nrfconnect/sdk-nrf/samples/zigbee/light_bulb/README.rst

 Zigbee: Light bulb
 ##################

-This Zigbee light bulb sample demonstrates a simple light bulb whose brightness can be regulated by a different device.
+This Zigbee light bulb sample demonstrates a simple light bulb whose brightness can be regulated by another device.

-You can use this sample together with the :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` and the :ref:`Zigbee light switch <zigbee_light_switch_sample>` to set up a basic Zigbee network.
+You can use this sample with the :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` and the :ref:`Zigbee light switch <zigbee_light_switch_sample>` to set up a basic Zigbee network.

 Overview
 ********

-The Zigbee light bulb sample assumes the Zigbee Router role and implements the Dimmable Light profile.
+The Zigbee light bulb sample takes the Zigbee Router role and implements the Dimmable Light profile.
-This profile allows to change the brightness level of a LED on the development kit that runs the light bulb sample.
+This profile allows changing the brightness level of a LED of the light bulb.
 In the default sample configuration, the changes to the light bulb brightness are reflected on **LED 4**.

 Requirements